Toonstop is where John Valles II shares art.

-Once my work is complete, I’ll invite you to a presentation page showing the result.
-On the page, you’ll see a case study of the work and an explanation of certain design decisions I made along the way to produce the best solution.
+Once the design and/or illustrative work is complete, you will be contacted to view a presentation of the work you requested.
+The page you find will contain a case study of the work performed and an explanation of certain design decisions made along the way to produce the best solution possible.

-I make deliverables available for preview on the presentation page.
-The preview items on this page will be flattened low-resolution image files.
+Deliverables are available for preview on the presentation page.
+The preview items on this page will be flattened image files containing a branded watermark.

 At the end of the presentation page you will be given a link to pay the final invoice for the work and receive your deliverables, most commonly a set of layered work files at full working size containing everything you need to export new image files for purposes of web or print.
-I will also provide exported files according to the established needs of your project.
+Exported files are also provided according to established needs of a project.

-I love my work and working with you.
-Each project I finish successfully (including yours) serves as a case study on my website.
-This is beneficial for you and me: A case study grants potential clients opportunity to see the problems I’ve solved and how I’ve solved them, and the case study serves as a point of free advertising for your brand or product.
-In addition, a case study is a free resource of education for creative professionals on how to effectively design, work as a professional and run a presentation.
+It is a privilege to do what I love for great clients.
+Once I’ve completed your job, I will display a case study of the job performed on my website.
+This is mutually beneficial as it grants new potential clients to see problems I’ve solved and how I’ve solved them, and the case study will serve as a point of free advertising for your brand or product.
+In addition, case studies serve as resources of education for new creative professionals on effective design processes as well as professional conduct and presentation.

 And now the decision comes.
 You’ve seen my process now.
 Your character design solution could be just a click away.